MicrosoftDocs/learn/learn-pr/wwl-azure/business-continuity/includes/2-troubleshoot-backup-issues.md

 - Azure Database for PostgreSQL Server backup

-For information about supported scenarios, see thr  [Support matrix for Backup center](/azure/backup/backup-center-support-matrix).
+For information about supported scenarios, see the  [Support matrix for Backup center](/azure/backup/backup-center-support-matrix).

 In the Azure portal, search for Backup center in the Search bar.
 You can then pin the Backup center to your dashboard.
 Use the filter options to view the specific jobs you are interested in.
 You can filter on the following parameters: